brevzin/cpp_proposals/2996_reflection/reflection.md

   * a couple of these could meaningfully apply to objects as well as types, like `has_virtual_destructor`, but we would still only apply to types.

 Note that either way, we're also including a few common traits that aren't defined in the same places — those are the tuple traits (`tuple_size`/`tuple_element`) and the variant traits (`variant_size`/`variant_alternative`).

+Starting from R8, this paper uses option #3.
+That is: every type trait `std::is_meow` is introduced as `std::meta::is_meow_type`, while all other type traits `std::meow` are introduced as `std::meta::meow`.

 ## ODR Concerns